coughingmouse/Korean-Romanization/README.md

 1. Write the word 퍼 with ⟨프-⟩ instead of ⟨푸-⟩

+1. Write the coda ending with ⟨ㅅ⟩ such as ⟨ㅄ⟩ with double ⟨ss⟩, i.e. ⟨bss⟩

 1. Write Korean that was not writable due to being incompatible with Hangul.

     | Text | Suqqested Transc. |